Azure-Samples/multimodal_rag_python/README.md

-# Running the Python notebook for Hierarchical data and multimodal RAG
+# Hierarchical data and multimodal RAG using Semantic Chunking and Langchain

 This repo is built as a demo for the Hierarchical data table which overlaps to different pages without header.
+It uses Langchain, Semantic Chunking, Azure Document intelligence and AI Search
 Please insert your file and try the lab

 ![image](https://github.com/user-attachments/assets/0a3e3522-3785-42ce-899f-b56fc7c9700c)